00015775/CorrNet/macOS_en.md

 Decord will appear on macOS:

--Unable to automatically select the hardware decoder -A large number of frame I/O failed to read.
+- Unable to automatically select the hardware decoder
+- A large number of frame I/O failed to read.
--The sorting between pictures depends on the Finder's metadata, unlike Linux.
+- The sorting between pictures depends on the Finder's metadata, unlike Linux.

 Official demo hypothesis: